Selected Correspondence Peter

 As I wrote in my Journal –

-...
+[Peter]: ...
 ‘So far, only Richard had left this squabbling, sorrowful ‘Humanity’ behind but he had gone a torturous route through Enlightenment and out the other side.
 I saw myself as a pioneer on a new, much easier, more direct course.
 I am full of admiration for the Richard who did it.
 He likened it to discovering a new continent in the days of old, in a tiny, leaky sailing ship, taking years for the perilous journey.
 Once discovered it was then easier for others, and now people can fly there comfortably in hours.
-I likened myself similarly, knowing what I was looking for, but plotting an easier course, avoiding the ‘Rock of Enlightenment’ – the lure of the Glamour, Glory and Glitz – that had thwarted all previous attempts.’ ...
-Peter’s Journal, ‘God’
+I likened myself similarly, knowing what I was looking for, but plotting an easier course, avoiding the ‘Rock of Enlightenment’ that had thwarted all previous attempts.’ ...
+Peter’s Journal, ‘Intelligence’

 This avoiding the ‘Rock of Enlightenment’ is at the very crux of tackling beliefs – unless the belief in God, an after-life – any form of ‘something else’, ‘somewhere else’ or ‘sometime else’ – is fully investigated and de-bunked you could end up Enlightened.
 And for those who have experienced a PCE, to end up a God-man is but a piffling waste.
 Then once one has done one’s homework, demolished one’s social identity one takes the final step with confidence born out of surety of the many PCEs experienced in Virtual Freedom, not to mention the glimpses of ASC’s experienced as a contrast.